Information you provide to us.

 Internxt takes reasonable measures to help protect information about you from loss, theft, misuse and unauthorized access, disclosure, alteration, and destruction.

-Transfer of Information to Governming Authorities
+Transfer of information to governing authorities.

 Most web browsers are set to accept cookies by default.
 If you prefer, you can usually choose to set your browser to remove or reject browser cookies.
 Please note that if you choose to remove or reject cookies, this could affect the availability and functionality of our Services.

+Internxt users, as well as users who engage in a conversation with our live chat agents and those who manually subscribe to our newsletter, might at any point receive promotional communications.
 You may opt out of receiving promotional communications from us at any time by following the instructions in those communications.
 If you opt out, we may still send you non-promotional communications, such as those about your account or our ongoing business relations.